Shaping the Future of Science, Engineering and Digital Education

 Shanxi University of Finance and Economics, China

-Enhancing Mobile Product Development Through CI/CD Implementation
+Enhancing Mobile Application Development and Digital Engineering Education Through CI/CD Implementation

 • Maksat Kalimoldaev